Digit-Partitioning Primes and the Alignment Formula

 $$\lfloor 10r/11 \rfloor + \lfloor 10(11{-}r)/11 \rfloor = 9$$

 09 becomes 90.
 18 becomes 81.
 27 becomes 72.
 Every fraction paired with its complement, the outward path and its mirror.
-The same $k \leftrightarrow n{-}k$ symmetry visible in the early arithmetic notes, now showing up inside the repetend structure of a single prime.
+The same $k \leftrightarrow n{-}k$ symmetry that runs through the early arithmetic notes, now showing up inside the repetend structure of a single prime.
+This complement pairing turns out to be one of the most important structures in the entire program.
+It persists past the digit-partitioning primes, into the collision table, where it becomes the antisymmetry that powers the cancellation across all primes.

 Single digits.
 Full cycles.
 Complement pairs.
 Three different structures, one shared property.
-The condition $p \leq b + 1$ does not depend on how the separation happens, only on whether there are enough bins.
+The condition $p \leq b + 1$ does not care how the separation happens.
+It cares only whether there are enough seats.

 $$\alpha(pm) = \frac{2m - 1}{pm - 1}$$